Convert OnlineConvertOnline

 Bohr radius

-Follow these steps to convert given length from the units of Kens to the units of Bohr radius.
+Follow these steps to convert given Kens value from Kens units to Bohr radius units.

 1. Enter the input Kens value in the text field.

-2. The calculator converts the given Kens into Bohr radius in realtime ⌚ using the conversion formula, and displays under the Bohr radius label.
-You do not need to click any button.
-If the input changes, Bohr radius value is re-calculated, just like that.
+2. The given Kens is converted to Bohr radius in realtime ⌚ using the formula, and displayed under the Bohr radius label.

 3. You may copy the resulting Bohr radius value using the Copy button.

-The formula to convert given length from Kens to Bohr radius is:
+To convert given length from Kens to Bohr radius, use the following formula.

 Calculation